hmi-digital/bot_platform/README.md

 ## Docker enabled Bot deployment

-This repo provides state-of-the-art bot platfomr built using open source platform.
+This repo provides state-of-the-art bot platform built using open source platform.

 Overview
 --------

 <b>Why Docker ?</b>

-To shift from traditional waterfall to  modern DevOps approach of softwre delivery, one needs a distributed microservice architecture using Docker and Kubernetes.
+To shift from traditional waterfall to  modern DevOps approach of software delivery, one needs a distributed microservice architecture using Docker and Kubernetes.
 The option of using Docker is portable, flexible and easy to deploy.

 It makes use of docker-compose tool for running multi-container applications on Docker defined using the Compose file format.(docker-compose.yml)